 Creating awareness among children

 Wearing the right clothing is the number one rule.
 However, many children are completely unaware of the significance of wearing bright, luminous anoraks, coats and the like.
 Dark items are often ultimately seen as "cooler".
 This is where, for a start, all parents are called upon to make their children aware of the different effects of wearing bright and dark clothing when out and about in road traffic.
 On top of this, as part of Module 1 of the teaching materials - 'See and be seen' - the MobileKids teaching resources provide a variety of ideas on how this topic can be approached as part of lessons.
 Some of the ideas can also be used at home within the family.
 Such as the home-made dark box for example, which can be used to enable children to experience first-hand the visibility of items of clothing of different brightnesses in a dark environment.

 It is also recommended to walk the route to school regularly with children in order to point out potential spots where visibility might be poor.
-Using the Safety Map from MobileKids, critical road traffic spots can be located in advance and an alternative route planned together with the child.
 The general rule is that it is not always the shortest route that is necessarily the safest.
 It is rather more a case of ensuring that as few roads as possible need to be crossed.
 And when this cannot be avoided, traffic lights or zebra crossings should be available so that the children are able to cross the road safely.

 A safe car ride or a hazardous route on foot?